emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    the fraction of the electrostatic potential energy affecting the reduction rate in an electrode reaction, with the remaining fraction affecting the corresponding oxidation rate
 Wikipedia Reference:
    https://en.wikipedia.org/wiki/Charge_transfer_coefficient
+Comment:
+   The cathodic transfer coefficient αc is defined as –(RT/nF)(dlnkc /dE), where kc is the electroreduction rate constant, E is the applied potential, and R, T, and F have their usual significance.
+This definition is equivalent to the other, -(RT/nF)(dln|jc |/dE), where jc is the cathodic current density corrected for any changes in the reactant concentration at the electrode surface with respect to its bulk value.

 .. raw:: html